 Sets the LAN parameters.
-Tap the setting information icon the user interface or use the externally connected mouse to click the icon, and then click the network setting icon.
+Tap the setting information icon at the top of the user interface or use the externally connected mouse to click the icon, and then click the network setting icon III.
 Then, the LAN parameter setting interface, as shown below, is displayed.